LeSuisse/vue-dompurify-html/README.md

 [DOMPurify Security Goals & Threat Model](https://github.com/cure53/DOMPurify/wiki/Security-Goals-&-Threat-Model)
 to understand what are the limitations and possibilities.

-If you are looking for a version compatible with [Vue 3](https://github.com/vuejs/vue-next) checkout the [vue-next branch](https://github.com/LeSuisse/vue-dompurify-html/tree/vue-next).
+If you are looking for a version compatible with [Vue 3](https://github.com/vuejs/core) checkout the [main branch](https://github.com/LeSuisse/vue-dompurify-html/tree/main).

 ## Installation